RedSquirrelious/weekly_specials/README.md

 # weekly_specials
 Future API for comparison shopping -- weekly specials as seen on local market websites

-###Problem:
+## Problem:
-limited budget, limited time for shopping
+Limited budget, limited time for shopping

-###Solution:
+## Solution:
-help users plan their shopping trips by supplying information on weekly specials at local markets.
+Help users plan their shopping trips by supplying information on weekly specials at local markets.
-* Which has the better deal?
-Let us show you.
+* Which store has the better deal?  *Let us show you.*
-* Particular type of food you want?
-Let's see what's on sale...
+* Particular type of food you want?  *Let's see what's on sale...*
+* Unsure of which store will give you the best bang for your buck? *Tell me what you're looking for and we'll look into it.*